-HRT 285 ↔ 2 credits Turf & Lawn Management
+HRT 285◊ Turf & Lawn Management

-A study of the types and varieties of turf grasses, their culture and maintenance, care and hardiness.
+A study of the types and varieties of turf grasses, their culture and maintenance.
 Lawn and turf establishment and maintenance are discussed.
-Fertilization, pests and pest controls, equipment, turf for both residential and commercial areas of turf also will be covered.
-Golf course maintenance will be explained. (formerly ORN) Prerequisite: HRT 100 ↔; concurrent enrollment in HRT 135 ↓ Lecture: 1 hour Laboratory: 2 hours (course fee required)
+Fertilization, pests and controls, equipment, turf for residences and commercial areas of turf also will be covered.
+Golf course maintenance will be explained.